Searching for long-lived light neutralinos from $B$-meson decays with baryonic R-parity violation at Belle II

 For both strategies, we perform Monte-Carlo simulations in which we derive detailed track-reconstruction efficiencies using a parameterized model of the Belle~II detector.
 Combining these factors, we compute the expected sensitivity of the Belle~II experiment to this scenario, presenting numerical results for three parameters: $\lambda''_{113}/m^2_{\tilde{q}}, \lambda''_{212}/m^2_{\tilde{q}},$ and $m_\neu$.
-We find that even with the currently available data of $1~{\rm ab}^{-1}$, the inclusive-strategy search is more sensitive by 1--2 orders of magnitude than the present bounds, obtained from searches for dinucleon decays, baryon-antibaryon oscillations, and $B^+\to p + \text{ missing}$.
+We find that even with the currently available data of $1~{\rm ab}^{-1}$, the inclusive-strategy search is more sensitive by 1--2 orders of magnitude than the present bounds, obtained from searches for dinucleon decays, baryon-antibaryon oscillations, and $B^+\to p + \text{missing}$.
+We also draw lines of $\lambda''_{113/212}=4\pi$ for squark masses of 2 TeV as an order-of-magnitude estimate of perturbative-unitarity considerations; for larger values of $\lambda''_{113/212}$ the sensitivity calculation becomes less reliable owing to loss of perturbative unitarity.
+We observe that even in this case, Belle II is estimated to possibly probe the involved RPV couplings multiple orders of magnitude below these values.
 Furthermore, the inclusive strategy is more sensitive by about a factor of 10 than the exclusive strategy.